Una McCormack: Published Fiction

 She has written four Doctor Who novels for the official New Series Adventures range published by BBC Books: The King's Dragon (2010), The Way Through the Woods (2011), Royal Blood (2015) and Molten Heart (2018), and another Doctor Who novel, All Flesh is Grass (2020), for the Time Lord Victorious multi-platform story event.
+She adapted the Ncuti Gatwa story The Robot Revolution as a Young Adult novel, which won a BSFA Award in the Younger Readers category in 2026.